 Traditionally a term coined by marketers, first-party data is defined as “the information you collect directly from your audience or customers.”
 For app owners, this ranges from user actions to device IDs, purchase transactions, geography, timestamps, and anything app developers can (legally) collect from users of their mobile apps.

 But to most, it may not be readily apparent how first-party data will actually help drive growth for app developers.
 This article is to help mobile app developers and marketers understand how to build and utilize a mobile app first-party data strategy to help them with the growth of their applications amidst the turbulence of changing data privacy policies.

 Goals of a first-party data strategy:

-First, it will allow you to better understand your users, their behaviors and performance throughout the usage of your app.
+First, it will allow you to better understand your users, their behaviors, and their performance throughout the usage of your app.
 Do you know who are your most valuable users?
 Can you track their actions through the app?
 Do you know where users leave the app?
 When and why are they purchasing?
-How are user getting engaging, getting stuck, or buying more?
+How are users getting engaging, getting stuck, or buying more?